-First thing, we had to get our annual picture of our parents with all of the grandkids.
+First thing, we always do is to get our annual picture of our parents with all of the grandkids.
 Of course, to get this task done it is nothing short of a miracle, with four boys and two girls all under the age of 10.
-Alas, we eventually got them all to look at the camera at the same time.
-I would share the picture but I think my mom would have my head if I shared it on a public forum; thought it did turn out beautifully.
+Alas, we eventually get them all to look at the camera at the same time so that we can head on to the fun activities!

 After our picture taking was done, we headed on over to the corn maze.
 Our two oldest boys would loved to have taken off by themselves but the young lady and younge man that were taking the tickets told us that a couple of people had already gotten lost that day and needed help out.
 Needless to say, we made sure to stick together.
 It is a pretty big maze and the young man offered for us take a picture of the aerial shot of the maze, but we decided to take a chance and take the challenge of getting out without one.
 It took us a while to get through and just as I was getting ready to call my mother and have her send a picture, our boys (with the help of my brother) found the exit.
 They were quite proud of themselves.

 Our next activity was the hayride.
 It is always a crowd favorite.
 It is a fun little trip around their whole property while Farmer Ric, the owner, tells us about the crops that they grow and some of the animals that share the property with them.
 We didn't realize that there were so many varieties of pumpkins let alone that Pheasant Fields grows 50 different types.